跳到主要内容

 Next, inject HttpService using normal constructor injection.

-info Hint HttpModule and HttpService are imported from @nestjs/common package.
+info Hint HttpModule and HttpService are imported from @nestjs/axios package.

 @@filename()